At least ten dead in automatic rifle celebration – Biden responds to Twitter

 Tens of thousands gathered on Saturday for the start of the two-day festival.
 The Lunar New Year event is one of the largest in the region.

 According to the traditional lunar calendar, Chinese all over the world welcomed the New Year on Sunday night.
-According to fortune tellers, the year of the rabbit, the fourth of the twelve signs of the zodiac in Chinese mythology, is supposed to ensure harmony and longevity, among other things.
+According to soothsayers, the year of the rabbit, the fourth of the twelve signs of the zodiac in Chinese mythology, is supposed to ensure harmony and longevity, among other things.

 This text is continuously updated.